Name – Dr. Rupa Vemuri

 What would be your advice to students or professionals who are just starting their journey on a path similar to yours?

-Improve your communication skills and complete your research program as soon as possible.
+If you want to be a Professor in English Improve your communication skills and complete your research program as soon as possible.
 Always focus on the relevant and latest research topics in ELT (English Language Teaching).
 These days proper and well-trained English Language Teachers have become an endangered species, since 99% youngster prefer technical courses.
 So, in near future English Language teachers would be in great demand.